pixiephreak/pixiephreak.github.io/README.md

 Exact changes to views/js/main.js are noted in comments.
 See lines:

-Lines 404-455 are borrowed from Cam's solution in the class videos, which was also posted on the Udacity forums.
+Lines 404-455 (pizza slider) are borrowed from Cam's solution in the class videos, which was also posted on the Udacity forums.
 The new appraoch disposes of dx approach, since the complicated code simply generates a pixel val and violates the DRY concept.
 Changing the pixel val of the pizzas is simply achieved in changePizzaSizes with a switch statement.

 Lines 495-505
 Change querySelectorAll to getElementsByClassName to improve speed.